alexnodeland/crewlit/README.md

 3. Open your browser and navigate to [`http://localhost:8501`](http://localhost:8501) to start using Crewlit!

+## 📖 Usage

+Refer to the [Crewlit Guide](GUIDE.md) for detailed instructions on using the application.

 ## 🔗 Related Projects

 - [CrewAI](https://github.com/joaomdmoura/crewAI): The underlying framework for multi-agent AI systems.